 For me, every footstep was agony.
 Limping along.
 I found the summer heat and standing without socks made it a bit harder to get used to.

 By the second day I could tolerate the 15 mins, and after that, I noticed some aches and pains throughout my body had receded.
 A slight hitch the next day after that.
 I had to go out for a marathon shopping expedition.
-Therefore could not wear the insoles.
-I unfortunately twisted and sprained my hip and calf.
-(Due to lack of exercise since before Christmas.)
+Therefore knew I should not wear the insoles.
+I then had an unfortunate slip.
+I twisted and sprained my calf muscle.

 10th May 2019 update: